sachajw/win11-packer-image/README.md

-# Packer & Vagrant Windows 11 Image Generation and Deployment
+# Packer, Vagrant and VirtualBox Windows 11 Image Generation and Deployment

 ## [Hashicorp Packer](https://developer.hashicorp.com/packer)
 - Packer is a tool that lets you create identical machine images for multiple platforms from a single source template